querkmachine/beeps.website/src/blog/2024-09-18-the-bluesky-haters-guide-to-using-bluesky.md

 ...with the following caveats.

 - Skymoth is limited to only sharing 'public' posts.
+- It cannot update edited Mastodon posts, as Bluesky doesn't support post editing.
 - Bluesky's character limit is lower than on most Mastodon instances, meaning longer posts will get split up.
 - Bluesky doesn't support any text formatting, so crossposting from Mastodon instances with Markdown or HTML support probably won't work very well.
 - It can only crosspost images.
 Bluesky didn't support video until literally last week, and it still doesn't support audio posts or polls like Mastodon does.
+- Except images with transparency and animated GIFs, which Bluesky doesn't support.
 - Threaded Mastodon posts won't be threaded on Bluesky.
 - Content warnings from Mastodon won't appear on Bluesky.
 - Custom emoji from Mastodon won't appear on Bluesky.